grvsharma1810/MedApp/README.md

 # MedApp

-A platform for managing patients securely.
+A platform for managing patients data securely.

 ![](image.png)